 It’s the most wonderful time of the year!
-Here are some great Virginia Beach holiday activities from VB Basics Editor Tessa Duquette.
+Here are some great Virginia Beach holiday activities that will enchant this year’s Christmas seasons from VB Basics Pioneer Tessa Duquette.

 Virginia Beach Holiday Activities

 The holiday season is upon us whether you like it or not.